 Rue: Culinary and Therapeutic Uses

 The leaves of rue can be used as herbal medicine, in foods, and to flavor liquors, but consumption is strongly discouraged due to its potential side effects.

 Strongly stimulating and antispasmodic, rue is often employed in form of a warm infusion.
-But be mindful that in excessive doses it is an narcotic poison.
+But be mindful that in excessive doses it is a narcotic poison.

-It forms a useful medicine in hysterical affections, in coughs, croupy affections, colic and flatulence.
+It forms a useful medicine for hysterical affections, coughs, croupy affections, colic, and flatulence.

-Externally, rue is an active irritant, used to rub on chest or affected areas.
+Externally, rue is an active irritant, used to rub on the chest or affected areas.
 If bruised and applied, the leaves will ease the severe pain of sciatica.
-The expressed juice, in small quantities, was a noted remedy for nervous nightmare, and the fresh leaves applied to the temples are said to relieve headache.
-Compresses saturated with juice of the plant, when applied to the chest, have been used beneficially for chronic bronchitis.
+The expressed juice, in small quantities, was a noted remedy for nervous nightmares, and the fresh leaves applied to the temples are said to relieve headaches.
+Compresses saturated with the juice from the plant, when applied to the chest, have been used beneficially for chronic bronchitis.

-If a leaf or two be chewed, a refreshing aromatic flavor will pervade the mouth and any nervous headache, giddiness, hysterical spasm, or palpitation will be quickly relieved.
+If a leaf or two is chewed, a refreshing aromatic flavor will pervade the mouth, and any nervous headaches, giddiness, hysterical spasms, or palpitations will be quickly relieved.

-Happy Hunger Games, and may the odds be ever in your favor.— Effie Trinket
+Happy Hunger Games, and may the odds be ever in your favor.

 © 2012 Robie Benve